Strategies for Training around an Injury

 Identifying Severity of Your Injury

 When dealing with an injury, it's crucial to determine its severity to plan the most effective rehab strategy.
 Assessing persistent pain, swelling, or soreness is essential for personalized recovery.
 Recognizing the severity of your workout injury enables tailored rehab measures, ensuring that you can adapt without setbacks.
-For example, if your arm is in a sling and completely immobilized, then hitting biceps and triceps for that arm may be difficult, and even other muscle groups like back and chest will be difficult.
+For example, if your arm is in a sling and completely immobilized, then hitting biceps and triceps for that arm may be difficult, and even other muscle groups like back and chest will be difficult and can have a negative affect.
 However, if it is not immobilized and you can put weight on the injured area, you may be able to train around it.

 The same methodology applies to leg day training.
-If you are in a boot or on crutches, with one or both legs immobilized, then you probably will have a harder time doing certain exercises.
+If you are in a boot or on crutches, with one or both legs being pretty much immobilized, then you probably will have a harder time doing certain exercises, and it can be detrimental to try and work through it.

 This understanding is the foundation for planning an effective rehab strategy that caters to the specific needs of your injury.